How to Spend 4–5 Days in Oaxaca City: The Ultimate Itinerary

 Some of Oaxaca’s best day trips include, of course, a visit to the famous Hierve El Agua.

 Hierve El Agua (meaning “boiling water”) is a petrified waterfall—aka it’s not a real waterfall, it just looks like one!
-Moreover, you can swim in the beautiful turquoise warm pools at the top of the calcified waterfall.
+Moreover, you can swim in its beautiful, turquoise, warm pools at the top of the calcified waterfall.

-These reasons, plus its relative proximity to the capital city, are what makes Hierve El Agua one of Oaxaca’s top natural wonders and places to visit.
+These reasons, plus its relative proximity to Oaxaca de Juarez, are what make Hierve El Agua one of Oaxaca’s top natural wonders and places to visit.

-To get to Hierve El Agua takes about 1h30m by car or organized tour from Oaxaca City.
+Getting to Hierve El Agua takes about 1.5 hours by car or organized tour from Oaxaca City.

 If you can’t, or don’t wish to, visit Hierve El Agua, you should still consider taking a day trip to these other wonderful destinations:

 Note: If you only planned 4 days in Oaxaca, then your day trip might have to fall on day three.
-Otherwise, if you have 5 days in Oaxaca, then you should still have time to do a day trip on day four and then continue exploring Oaxaca City on day five before you have to pack up and head out.
+Otherwise, if you have 5 days in Oaxaca, then you should still have time to do a day trip on day four and then continue exploring Oaxaca City on day five before you leave.

 Day 5: Oaxaca’s Traditional Neighborhoods

-For your final day in Oaxaca (if indeed you had five full days to spare), then take this opportunity to delve deeper into Oaxaca’s hidden gems, namely in its ancient neighborhoods—Xochimilco and Jalatlaco.
+For your final day in Oaxaca, take this opportunity to delve deeper into the city’s hidden gems, namely in its ancient neighborhoods—Xochimilco and Jalatlaco.

-Jalatlaco is one of Oaxaca City’s oldest neighborhoods which is probably why it is so full of character.
+Jalatlaco is one of Oaxaca City’s oldest neighborhoods, which is probably why it is so full of character.
 We loved exploring this charming barrio—and you will too!
+It’s also a great place to stay if you’re looking for a cute boutique hotel in Oaxaca City like NaNa Vida.

-If you get lost in Jalatlaco’s cobbled alleyways (and you should), you can always find your way back to the Templo de San Mátias Apóstol on the cute Aldama Street.
+If you get lost in its cobbled alleyways (and you should), you can always find your way back to the Templo de San Mátias Apóstol on the cute Aldama Street.

 ✨ Don’t miss out on a delicious lunch at Santa Hierba, a cute and airy cafe tucked on a corner in Jalatlaco.